harshit51-blip/Randomized-Experiment/README.md

 This is by design, however I am now interested making a mathematical model for this simulation of Random Walk, derive the RMS etc., to have a clear picture of how and why these two systems are similar and how they are different.
-I would also like to see how this technique, which gives a direct proportionality, can be used in computationally studying physical systems, for example, a large number of particles, where individual energies are correlated.
+I would also like to see how this technique, which gives a direct proportionality, can be used in computationally studying physical systems, for example, a large number of particles, where individual properties may be correlated.

 I will plot the graphs for the model written using Qiskit soon.